-Discovery Laboratories, Inc. (the "Company"), is a specialty pharmaceutical company developing its proprietary surfactant technology as Surfactant Replacement Therapies for respiratory diseases including Respiratory Distress Syndromes, Acute Lung Injury, asthma, Chronic Obstructive Pulmonary Disease (COPD), and upper airway disorders.
-The Company believes that this proprietary surfactant technology is the only surfactant technology presently available to potentially treat a broad range of respiratory diseases.
+Discovery Laboratories, Inc. (the "Company"), is a biopharmaceutical company developing its proprietary surfactant technology as Surfactant Replacement Therapies for respiratory diseases including Respiratory Distress Syndromes, Acute Lung Injury, asthma, Chronic Obstructive Pulmonary Disease (COPD), and upper airway disorders.
+We believe that our proprietary surfactant technology is the only surfactant technology presently available to potentially treat a broad range of respiratory diseases.

 Surfactants are substances that are produced naturally in the lungs and are essential to the lungs' ability to absorb oxygen and to maintain proper airflow through the respiratory system.
 The absence or depletion of surfactant is involved in a number of respiratory diseases.
-The Company's surfactant technology produces an engineered version of natural human lung surfactant that is designed to precisely mimic the essential properties of human lung surfactant.
+Our surfactant technology produces an engineered version of natural human lung surfactant that is designed to precisely mimic the essential properties of human lung surfactant.

-The Company's lead product, Surfaxin(R), is being developed initially for critical care patients with life-threatening respiratory disorders where there are few, if any, approved therapies.
-Surfaxin is currently in two Phase 3 clinical trials for Respiratory Distress Syndrome in premature infants, a Phase 3 and a Phase 2 clinical trial for Meconium Aspiration Syndrome in full-term infants, and a Phase 2 clinical trial for Acute Respiratory Distress Syndrome in adults.
-Inhalable aerosolized formulations of the Company's humanized surfactant are presently being developed to potentially treat patients suffering from severe acute asthma and Acute Lung Injury, the Company's lead preclinical programs, as well as COPD, sinusitis, and upper airway disorders such as sleep apnea and otitis media (inner ear infection).
+Our lead product, Surfaxin(R), is being developed initially for critical care patients with life-threatening respiratory disorders where there are few, if any, approved therapies.
+Surfaxin is currently in a pivotal Phase 3 clinical trial for Respiratory Distress Syndrome in premature infants, a Phase 3 and a Phase 2 clinical trial for Meconium Aspiration Syndrome in full-term infants, and a Phase 2 clinical trial for Acute Respiratory Distress Syndrome in adults.
+Inhalable aerosolized formulations of our humanized surfactant are presently being developed to potentially treat patients suffering from severe acute asthma and Acute Lung Injury, our lead preclinical programs, as well as COPD, sinusitis, and upper airway disorders such as sleep apnea and otitis media (inner ear infection).

-The Company is presently developing a dedicated sales and marketing capability through a collaboration with Quintiles Transnational Corp. ("Quintiles"), to commercialize Surfaxin in neonatal indications in the United States.
-The Company has also entered into a strategic alliance with Laboratorios del Dr. Esteve ("Esteve") to commercialize Surfaxin in Europe and Latin America.
-The Company intends to establish strategic alliances, where appropriate, for the development and commercialization of the Company's products in other indications and markets.
+We are presently developing a dedicated sales and marketing capability through a collaboration with Quintiles Transnational Corp., to commercialize Surfaxin in neonatal indications in the United States.
+We have also entered into a strategic alliance with Laboratorios del Dr. Esteve to commercialize Surfaxin in Europe and Latin America.
+We intend to establish strategic alliances, where appropriate, for the development and commercialization of our products in other indications and markets.